 Autism Spectrum Disorder, Pediatric

-ASD affects each child differently.
+ASD affects each child in different ways.
 Some children with ASD have above-average intelligence.
-Others have severe intellectual disabilities.
-Some children can do most activities or learn to do them.
-Others require a lot of assistance.
+Others have severe learning disabilities.
+Some children can do or learn to do most activities.
+Other children need a lot of help.

 What are the causes?

 The exact cause of this condition is not known.
-Most experts believe that ASD is caused by genes that are passed down through families.
+It may be caused by genes that are passed down through families.

 What increases the risk?